piesauce/piesauce.com/q1_politics.md

 ## The Canadian Parliament
 The Parliament has two houses - The House of Commons and the Senate.
 The House of Commons is the more powerful house of the two.

-The House of Commons has 338 members called MPs(Member of Parliament), voted in directly by the Canadian population across the ten provinces and territories.
-Each Member of Parliament represents an electoral district (‘riding’ in Canadian parlance), with each riding containing an average of 75,000 voters(as of 2015).
+The House of Commons has 338 members called MPs (Member of Parliament), voted in directly by the Canadian population across the ten provinces and three territories.
+Each Member of Parliament represents an electoral district (‘riding’ in Canadian parlance), with each riding containing an average of 75,000 voters (as of 2015).
 Elections are held once every four years unless the ruling party or coalition loses ‘confidence’ of the parliament.
 To maintain confidence, 170 votes are required (50% + 1 votes).

 The Senate is comprised of 105 members and its members are appointed on the advice of the Prime Minister.
 Senators usually keep their seats until the age of 75 unless they choose to resign or are removed.

 ## The Party System

 Canada has a multi-party system and there are currently 5 parties represented in the House of Commons.
-The parties and their ideological positions according to Wikipedia are as follows:
+The parties and their ideological positions (according to Wikipedia) are as follows:

-Liberal Party of Canada (Centre to Centre-Left) Conservative Party of Canada (Centre-Right to Right-wing) New Democratic Party (Centre-Left to Left-wing)
+- Liberal Party of Canada (Centre to Centre-Left)
+- Conservative Party of Canada (Centre-Right to Right-wing)
+- New Democratic Party (Centre-Left to Left-wing)
-Bloc Quebecois (Centre-Left)
+- Bloc Quebecois (Centre-Left)
-Green Party of Canada (Centre-Left?)
+- Green Party of Canada (Centre-Left?)

 ## Bills
 A bill is a proposed law that is introduced into the Canadian Parliament by a member of the HoC or the Senate.
 Bills can be ‘public’ or ‘private’.
 Government bills are usually introduced by a member of the ruling Cabinet from the HoC.
 Private Member’s bills can be introduced by either MPs or Senators, regardless of political affiliation.